rantidev1/base64diff/README.md

 The purpose of this project is to compare the base64 encoded binary data via the REST API which accepts/produces JSON input/output.

+### Design Principles :
+This api has been developed using SOLID design principles.
+More info about SOLID design principles can be found on https://en.wikipedia.org/wiki/SOLID

 ### Requirements: